vmendis/deploy-kubernetes-using-kind-on-codespaces/README.md

 <add more notes in here>

+Add notes about building an ubuntu docker image with docker and pusing it into dockerhub and using it. using alpine was quikcer compared to building the ubuntu image.....

 A Kind kubernetes cluster with multiple Master nodes will not survive a VM shutdown and re-start.
 See https://github.com/kubernetes-sigs/kind/issues/1689